paulsq/Banking-System/README.md

 # Banking-System
-A banking Application using JAVA
+A banking System Application using JAVA